infor-design/enterprise/README.md

 Change requests cover both architectural and functional changes to how the controls work.
 If you have an idea for a new or different dependency, a refactor, or an improvement to a feature, etc  - please be sure to:

-1. **Use the Stash and Jira search** and check someone else didn't get there first
+1. **Use the Bitbucket and Jira search** and check someone else didn't get there first
 2. Take a moment to think about the best way to make a case for, and explain what you're thinking.
 Are you sure this shouldn't really be a [bug report](#bug-reports) or a [feature request](#feature-requests)?
 Is it really one idea or is it many?
 What's the context?
 What problem are you solving?
 Why is what you are suggesting better than what's already there?
 Does it fit with the Roadmap?